GaryCraft/customizableDiscordBot/README.md

 As Features are needed, they will be separated into modules, that can be easily installed.
 So the main template remains clean and without bloat.

+> [!WARNING]
+> This project is still in early development, and while production use is viable, stuff mill most certainly break with future updates, until its API is deemed stable.

 # Modules

 ## Included Modules in release branch